Curriculum Vitae Writing Guide

 • articles you published and publication credits,

-• any awards, honors or recognition you have received and
+• any awards, honours or recognition you have received and

 • detailed education information.

 It is advantageous not to submit job references with your application but mention that they are available on request only.

 Often you may be required to include copies of all diplomas, certificates, transcripts and passports.
 Carefully consider what to leave out of your Curriculum Vitae.

 - You are applying for a position in education or research.